iluvpy/math-interpreter/README.md

-# PROJECT INFO
-the project is broken :( <br>
-I am working on fixing all the issues and refactoring the code.

 # math-interpreter
-a math tool for interpretation and compilation of math expression
+a fun little math project for interpretation and compilation of math expression, its pretty buggy

 # dependencies
 - ninja